tiagorainho/SearchEngine/README.md

 The ``construct_index()`` is the most complex method, this creates the final index which are all the merged blocks that will be written in disk.
 In order to facilitate the job for developers the ``min_k_merge_generator()`` method was implemented, this method returns a generator that abstracts all the accessed files by returning the least valuable term of all the blocks and the already merged posting list, this method proved very efficient at abstracting this complex step.
 Inside the lastly mentioned method, we can find the list of generators for each file, these generators provide a buffer of lines based on the *maximum block size* and the *number of temporary blocks*.
 The least valuable term of each block is added in a *priority queue* and if there is more than one with the same lower value, then those posting lists are merged and yielded.
-After that we just have to repopulate both the lines buffer and heap, and then it can restart the process until there is no more lines in every generator.
+After that we just have to repopulate both the lines buffer and heap.
+Then it can restart the process until there is no more lines in every generator.

 ### Inverted Index

 The inverted index is characterized by having a dictionary in which the key is the term and the value is a postings list, because of this, an abstraction was created that improves the capabilities of PostingList creation by simplifying its integration.

+#### Posting List
 Multiple Posting List types are available out of the box such as **Boolean**, **Frequency** and **Positional** Posting List.
 These classes make it easy for anyone to use any kind of different index types and to be able to test new ideas.
 To create a new Posting List, all it is needed is to extend the PostingList class in the ``src/models/posting_list.py`` file, then the following methods must be implemented:
 ```python
 def __init__(self)->None: